forcedotcom/analyticsdx-vscode/extensions/analyticsdx-vscode-core/README.md

 # Analytics CLI Integration for Visual Studio Code

-**This extension is in preview.
-Preview programs are subject to change, and we cannot guarantee acceptance.
-The feature isn't generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
-We cannot guarantee general availability within any particular time frame or at all.
-Make your purchase decisions only on the basis of generally available products and features.**

 This extension enables Visual Studio Code to use the Analytics Plugin for the Salesforce CLI to interact with your orgs.